Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Experimental Evaluation

 Figure \ref{fig:expressiveness_components} depicts the expressiveness of the four components as perceived by the survey participants.
-The consensus component is seen as the most expressive ($82.9\%$), followed by distributed ledger ($80.0\%$), token ($62.9\%$) and action ($54.3\%$).
-The highest uncertainties are measured with the action ($34.3\%$) and token ($28.6\%$) components.
-This paper is the first to introduce an action and a token component, which focuses on the cryptoeconomic design of a DLT system.
-The lower rating of expressiveness of the token and action components and the significant higher uncertain ratings when compared to the consensus and distributed ledger component account for this.
-In particular, the consensus component is used by all terminologies found in literature (Section \ref{sec:backgorund}) and thus must be familiar to survey participants.
-Moreover, the action component consists of the least number of attributes, which may decrease the perceived expressiveness.
-In particular, the reduced number of attributes seems to hinder the differentiation between DLT systems.
+The Consensus component is seen as the most expressive ($92.0\%$), followed by Distributed Ledger ($90.0\%$), Token ($70.0\%$) and Action component ($64.0\%$).
+The highest uncertainty relates to the Action ($24.0\%$) and Token ($22.0\%$) components.
+The Action component consists of the lowest number of attributes, which may decrease its perceived expressiveness.
+In particular, the reduced number of attributes seems to hinder differentiation between DLT systems.
+Moreover, the literature review reveals, that Consensus is included in all taxonomies (Section \ref{sec:backgorund}).
+Thus this component might have been the most familiar to the participants resulting in higher expressiveness.

-Twelve participants comment on the expressiveness of the components.
-They state that governance, funding of DLT systems and the development strategy of the source code should be included ($16.7\%$).
-One participant mentions, that the action component is not expressive enough, because it lacks attributes which would express the unique features of the system ($8.3\%$).
-Similar statements have been formulated for other components ($25.0\%$).
-Another participant does not think that developing a taxonomy for blockchain systems is useful ($8.3\%$).
-Finally, some participants made statements endorsing the construction of the taxonomy ($42.7\%$).